antheas/mqtt-dashboard/README.md

 measurements 4 times per second in `/hall`.
 It also subscribes to the LED topic.
 By publishing a value to the `/led` topic the built in led can be controlled.

+## Connecting to the broker with a device
+MQTT Explorer and MQTT Dash (android) can connect to the broker and control the ESP while recording the hall effect sensor values.